“What equipment do I need to start CrossFit in a garage gym?”

-#4 SQUAT RACK
+#5 SQUAT RACK

-Squat Stands – A lot of options here so take notes:
+A lot of options here so take notes:

 York FTS Press/Squat Stand – Great value and has a lot of versatility.
 It has two J-cups for press and squat.
 The threads can wear out with heavy use so be aware of that issue.

 It is just the thing I needed for my home garage gym.
-Now I can bust out workouts like Helen and have the right gear for the workout. for the kettle bells – here is what you want to keep an eye out for is the casting seam – A cheap kettle bell will have a casting seam that is visible and will tear up your hands.
+Now I can bust out workouts like Helen and have the right gear for the workout.
+For the kettlebells – what you want to keep an eye out for is the casting seam—a cheap kettlebell will have a casting seam that is visible and will tear up your hands.
 You also want to make sure you can handle the grip size.
 Some heavier bells on the cheaper size have up to a 2 inch thick handle, which really taxes your forearms.
 Be aware of this.

-#6 MEDICINE BALLS
+#7 MEDICINE BALLS

-The Dynamax medicine balls has been number one for years.
+The Dynamax medicine balls have been number one for years.
 Here are some things to consider: Fight Gone Bad sizing – 20 & 14LB Dynamax Medicine Balls are the sizes used for the CrossFit RX workouts.
 For gym use we recommend purchasing lighter med balls for mixed use.
 If you are a serious athlete, you should get a 25lb+ ball, so when you Rx a workout with a 20lb ball, it feels feather light.

-For slamming we like the Ader Slam Ball and it is our ball of choice – The manufacturer does a relatively good job with the warranty them even though no one has been able to make a slam proof med ball It is easy to make a do-it-yourself med ball with a basketball skin and some sand.
+For slamming we like the Ader Slam Ball and it is our ball of choice – The manufacturer does a relatively good job with the warranty them even though no one has been able to make a slam proof med ball.
+It is easy to make a do-it-yourself med ball with a basketball skin and some sand.
 Check out the SEALgrinderPT video of us making one out in front of the gym.